mokiat/java-data-front/README.md

 [![Build Status](https://travis-ci.org/mokiat/java-data-front.svg?branch=master)](https://travis-ci.org/mokiat/java-data-front)

-A Java library for reading and writing Wavefront 3D model resources (OBJ, MTL).
+A Java library for reading Wavefront 3D model resources (OBJ, MTL).

 **Note:** Though planned in the future, it is not possible to serialize OBJ or MTL resources at the moment.